glwu/WinT-Messenger/Readme.md

 ### Mac OS X

 1. Download Xcode from the App Store.
-2. Open XCode and accept the license agreement.
+2. Open Xcode and accept the license agreement.
 3. After you accept the license agreement, you can safely quit Xcode (CMD + Q).
 4. Install the Qt SDK from [http://qt-project.org/downloads](http://qt-project.org/downloads).
-5. [Download](https://github.com/WinT-3794/WinT-Messenger/archive/master.zip) the source code and extract it with your favourite ZIP utility.
+5. [Download](https://github.com/WinT-3794/WinT-Messenger/archive/master.zip) the source code and extract it with your favorite ZIP utility.
 6. Open the wint-im.pro file with Qt Creator.
 7. Configure the project by selecting Mac OS X as your target system.
 8. Select the "release" build option.